-Shearing and crutching are effective preventative activities which reduce the occurrence of attractive dags and urine stain and to reduce wool length so the breech area dries quickly.
+Shearing and crutching are effective preventative activities that reduce the occurrence of attractive dags and urine stain and reduces wool length so the breech area dries quickly.

 Shearing and crutching can provide up to six weeks protection from body and breech flystrike.
 If sheep are scouring, this protection may be reduced to three weeks.